 It's also true that brushing too hard can also damage your tooth's enamel which can cause your teeth to look yellow, this is because little by little you start removing more and more of your tooth's enamel (the outer white and glossy tooth layer) and exposing more and more dentin (the inner yellow/brown tooth layer).
 Most people can't tell they are brushing away their enamel until it's too late, you will typically see gum recession before you noticed any enamel wear which is known as enamel abrasion.

 You should know that brushing too hard isn't necessary to thoroughly removed all plaque from your teeth.
 Plaque can easily be removed by brushing gently and with a soft toothbrush.
 If you noticed that you still have build up (tartar/calculus which is plaque that has calcified) even after you have brushed your teeth, then it has gotten to a point where you cannot remove this with your toothbrush, no matter how hard you brush or with the hardest bristled toothbrush.
 This is the time you will need some professional help from your dentist or dental hygienist to remove the build up for you.
 So give them a call and schedule your next dental cleaning and check up!

-Thank you for taking the time to read this blog post, we hope that you found it helpful.
+Thank you for taking the time to read this blog post.
 If you have any questions please leave them in the comment section below.
-If you enjoyed and found it educational please share it with your friends and family on Facebook and follow us on Instagram.
+We hope you enjoyed it and found it educational, please share it with your friends and family and follow us on Instagram.
 It only takes 1 minute of your time and it helps us out a lot.
-Thanks
+Thanks!